hemantsathish/Covid-19-DA-Project/README.md

 * *Moving Average(MA) Model*
 * *AutoRegressive Integrated Moving Average(ARIMA) Model*
-* *Seasonal AutoRegressive Integrated Moving Average(SARIMA) Model* After building the model, the RMSE evaluator is used to check the metrics(such as error) between the actual(test dataset) value and the predicted value.
-Since the number of cases is in the scale of millions, the RMSE will also be a relatively a high number. <p />
+* *Seasonal AutoRegressive Integrated Moving Average(SARIMA) Model*
+<br />After building the model, the RMSE evaluator is used to check the metrics(such as error) between the actual(test dataset) value and the predicted value.
+Since the number
+of cases is in the scale of millions, the RMSE will also be a relatively a high number. <p />
 ### Results
 It can be seen that SARIMA gives the best predictions among all the models.
 After SARIMA falls the ARIMA model which has a much higher RMSE than SARIMA but does a decent job